rejeeshraghavan/async-dml/README.md

 - Perform asynchronous dml operation just like a standard dml operation.
   - e.g., AsyncDml.insert(accountRecord); or AsyncDml.update(listAccount);
 - Uses reliable Queueable interface.
-So, its not limited to primitive datatypes as @future methods.
+So, its not limited to primitive datatype as @future methods.
 - Allows callback methods to be invoked after dml execution.
 - Allows chaining of queueable jobs.